History of Chechnya: Ichkeria

 The name Ичкерия (Ičkérija) comes from the river Iskark in south-eastern Chechnya.
 The term was mentioned first as "Iskeria" in a Russian document by Colonel Pollo from 1836.

 The illesh, or epic legends, tell of conflicts between the Chechens and their Kumyk and Kabardin overlords.
 The Chechens apparently overthrew both their own overlords and the foreign ones, using the widespread nature of the guns among the populace to their advantage.
 As Jaimoukha puts it, "based on the trinity of democracy, liberty and equality", feudalism was abolished and the "tukkhum-taip" legal system was put into place, with the laws of adat introduced.
 The "tukkhum-taip" system had democratic aspects with the strong role of local courts and teips (roughly, clans) functioning as provinces, with representatives being elected by teip as well as by region.

+In a January 1800 report to Emperor Paul I, Russian Lieutenant-General Carl Heinrich von Knorring stated that Chechen settlements and territories extended along a massive front of "up to 200 versts from the Sunzha River to the shores of the Caspian Sea".

 Ottoman-Persian rivalry and the Russian Empire

 The onset of Russian expansionism to the south in the direction of Chechnya began with Ivan the Terrible's conquest of Astrakhan.
 Russian influence started as early as the 16th century when Ivan the Terrible constructed a fort in Tarki in 1559 where the first Cossack army became stationed.
 The Russian Terek Cossack Host was secretly established in lowland Chechnya in 1577 by free Cossacks resettled from Volga River Valley to the Terek River Valley.
 With the new Cossack hosts settled in the proximity of the North Caucasian peoples and with the rivaling Ottoman and Persian empires from the south, the region would for the next few centuries be contested between the three, with Russia emerging as victorious only in the late 19th century, after multiple victorious wars against Iran, Turkey, and the native Caucasian peoples later on.